English and Teaching English as a Foreign Language (TEFL) BA (Hons)

 Study level: Undergraduate

-Teaching English as a foreign language can be fun, challenging, hugely rewarding, and can enable you to see the world and meet new people.
+Teaching English as a foreign language can be fun, challenging, hugely rewarding, and could enable you to see the world and meet new people.

 - You will have opportunities to develop skills in teaching English to young learners (primary and secondary), teaching English to adults as well as teaching English online.